hermannm/hermannm.dev/content/index_page.md

       - ipfinder
 ---

 Hello there!
-I'm Hermann Mørkrid, a Computer Science student at NTNU Trondheim.
+I'm Hermann Mørkrid, a Computer Science student from Norway.
 I mostly do web development (frontend and backend) and some hobby game development.
 Click the projects below to read more about things I've done!